UbiquityRobotics/ubiquity_main/git_workflow.md

 none of them do.
 Each time you make some changes to a git repository, it creates a "commit" which is a snap-shot of all of the files at the time of the commit.
 Each commit has a "unique" 160-bit SHA1 hash computed on its contents.
-The likelyhood of two commits having the same hash is remote.
+The likelihood of two commits having the same hash is remote.
 Commits can also have release name and branch names attached to them.
 While the release names tend to be quite sticky, the branch names frequently move over time.
 Each commit points